UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 ## Challenges
 Here are some challenges for you to try to re-enforce the content in this section.

-**1** Create a systemverilog module to implement the following combinational logic using continuous assignment (dataflow style).
+**1** Create a SystemVerilog module to implement the following combinational logic using continuous assignment (dataflow style).
 Do not attempt to simplify the logic.

 | A | B | C | | Y |
 | - | - | - | - | - |